DreSean-Sutton/smashmate/README.md

 ## Upcoming Features

 - User will be able to filter Fighters by their Fighter type
-- User will be able to swap betweeen neighboring Fighters using arrows while viewing a Fighter's data
 - User can search for characters by utilizing a search bar